slavagu/moodometer/public/slides/slides.md

 .env
 ```

-Delete [package-lock.json](package-lock.json), which isn't necessary for this hobby project
+You can also delete [package-lock.json](package-lock.json), which isn't necessary for this hobby project

-Create `.npmrc` file to let npm know about this bold decision
+To do that create `.npmrc` file with the following

 ```ini
 package-lock=false